-The schools profiled below are ranked in order of points earned.
+The colleges that don’t require SAT profiled below are ranked in order of points earned.
 In the event of a tie in points, the schools with the lower net price are ranked higher.
 The following serves as a guide for students seeking the best deal on colleges that do not require SAT scores.

 #20 – Loyola University